wavefrontHQ/docs/pages/doc/csp_migration.md

 ### How to Replace the Operations for Application API Token of a Wavefront Proxy?

+    {% include important.html content="Make sure the version of your Wavefront proxy is 13.0 or later."%}

 1. Log in to the VMware Cloud Services Console.
 1. Obtain OAuth app credentials (recommended) or a VMware Cloud services API token: